 Financial Development and Productivity Growth in Stagnant Industries

-Over recent decades, the U.S. economy has experienced a rapid expansion in stagnant industries, or those with low productivity growth.
+The U.S. economy has experienced a rapid expansion in industries with low productivity growth.
 In this paper, we investigate whether financial development improves productivity growth in these industries.
-Testing reveals that, despite no significant changes in aggregate productivity growth, stagnant industries experience remarkable post-deregulation productivity growth improvement.
-We confirm that this result is not an artefact of the growing consumer demand for service industries, nor is it driven by the skilled labor migration from progressive to stagnant industries.
-Subsequent analysis also shows that stagnant industries’ employment share declines in the wake of the reforms, ameliorating Baumol’s Cost Disease.
-Results are strongest in small states, and are likely the outcome of improved capital allocation rather than reduced cost of debt funding.
-Taken together, our findings highlight the vital role of financial development in reducing productivity gap among sectors and, as such, have significant policy implications for regulators.
+Testing reveals that stagnant industries experience remarkable post-deregulation productivity growth improvement.
+This result is not an artefact of growing consumer demand, nor driven by the skilled labor migration.
+Moreover, stagnant industries’ employment shares decline in the wake of the reforms, ameliorating Baumol’s Cost Disease.
+Results are likely the outcome of improved capital allocation.
+Taken together, our findings highlight the vital role of financial development in reducing the productivity gap among sectors.

 Keywords: Financial Access; Bank Deregulation, Productivity, Stagnant Industry